dsgriffin/opensea-sales-x-bot/README.md

 A simple bot that monitors Opensea sales for a given collection & then posts them to X.

-## ⚠️ Want to include sales from other markets (X2Y2, LooksRare etc.) too? ⚠️
+## ⚠️ Want to include sales from other markets (X2Y2, LooksRare etc.)? ⚠️

 To track sales across multiple marketplaces (X2Y2, LooksRare etc.), use my new bot [NFT Sales X Bot](https://github.com/dsgriffin/nft-sales-x-bot) instead.